SylonZero/ai-coding-aicamp-talk/README.md

 ## Presentation Context

-This mockup was created for a talk at AICamp focusing on AI Assisted Coding Workflows.
+This mockup was created for a talk by Sai Prakash (@sylonzero) at AICamp focusing on AI Assisted Coding Workflows.
 The presentation demonstrated how modern development tools and AI assistance can streamline the development process and improve code quality.

-Key topics covered:
-- AI-assisted code generation
-- Efficient component development
-- Modern React patterns
-- TypeScript best practices
-- UI/UX considerations for mobile applications